 - Your branded hashtags

-- Unbranded hashtags which are associated to your industry.
+- Unbranded hashtags that are associated with your industry.

 - All of the above of those of your competitors.

-After the research and implementation of the keywords as mentioned above, you can now plan out your own social media strategy.
-With this, you will get access to your customers thoughts and feedbacks.
+After the research and implementation of the keywords mentioned above, you can now plan out your own social media strategy.
+With this, you will get access to your customer’s thoughts and feedback.

 Now you can implement your social listening practices.
-Here is how you can go about with it.
+Here is how you can go about it.

 - Don’t just access what your audience is speaking about you, but also identify where and if it is in the form of reviews or direct messages.